Carrot & Pumpkin Soup Recipe For Babies and Toddlers

 Nutmeg - This spice is optional as it can be quite overpowering, you can absolutely leave the nutmeg out of the recipe.

 Zero salt vegetable stock cube - This is a great stock cube for cooking baby led weaning recipes, no added salt but maximum flavour of a stock cube.
+You could of course use chicken stock too if preferred.

 Serving suggestion

 The pumpkin soup is great served with a slice of bread of choice, or you can even serve with a dollop of mashed potato in the middle of the soup to make for a substantial dinner recipe.
-Why not add some cheddar cheese as a topping too!
-You could also serve with a grilled cheese or a cheese and ham croissant.
+Or you could add a little sour cream or a swirl of cream for dairy eaters.

 Storage instructions